New Customer? Get Gold or Silver at Spot!

 Coin Type - 2014 Civil Rights Act of 1964 commemorative silver coin.

-With the 50th Anniversary of the signing of the 1964 Civil Rights Act approaching in 2014, Congress authorized a commemorative silver dollar to honor that anniversary.
-The Congress of the United States wanted a coin that was emblematic of the enactment of the Civil Rights Act of 1964 and the impact that it had on our country.
-While there was much discussion as to whether a coin depicting a protest would accurately depict the effort to ensure civil rights for all Americans, the final approved design did portray a peaceful protest.
+In 2014, as the fiftieth anniversary of the signing of the 1964 Civil Rights Act approached, Congress authorized a commemorative silver dollar to mark it.
+The United States Congress sought a coin emblematic of the enactment of the Civil Rights Act of 1964 and its impact on the country.

-The obverse designer was Justin Kunz and the US Mint’s Phebe Hemphill did the engraving.
-The central vignette displays three people – one man and two women – all holding hands and marching forward, facing to the right.
-The man is holding a sign that states “WE SHALL OVERCOME,” which truly was the theme.
-Above them, on the upper periphery was the word LIBERTY.”
+The obverse designer was Justin Kunz, and Phebe Hemphill engraved the silver dollar.
+The central vignette displays one man and two women holding hands and marching forward, facing to the right.
+The man is holding a sign that states “WE SHALL OVERCOME”.
+Above them, on the upper periphery, is the word “LIBERTY”.
 Beneath the figures on the lower periphery is the motto “IN GOD WE TRUST,” and behind them is the date of striking “2014.”

-The Uncirculated version of the Silver Dollar was struck at the Philadelphia Mint and a Proof version was also struck at that same facility.
+The uncirculated 2014 Civil Rights Act of 1964 Commemorative Silver Dollar was struck at the Philadelphia Mint, and a proof version was also struck at that same facility.
 The Congress of the United States had authorized a maximum mintage of 350,000 coins to be struck across both finishes.

 Explore More On APMEX